massoncheg/forgejo-docs/docs/admin/runner-installation.md

   #   - '**'
   valid_volumes: []
   # overrides the docker client host with the specified one.
-  # If "-", an available docker host will automatically be found.
+  # If "-" or "", an available docker host will automatically be found.
-  # If empty, an available docker host will automatically be found and mounted in the job container (e.g. /var/run/docker.sock).
+  # If "automount", an available docker host will automatically be found and mounted in the job container (e.g. /var/run/docker.sock).
   # Otherwise the specified docker host will be used and an error will be returned if it doesn't work.
   docker_host: "-"
   # Pull docker image(s) even if already present